 - 1. Members driving for service-related purposed must have a current driver's license. - 2.
-All members are expected to wear seat belts at all times while in any moving vehicle being sued to service-related activities, whether they are the driver or a passenger.

-- 3. Use of alcohol, drugs or other substances, including over-the-counter cold or allergy medication that in any way impair driving ability, is prohibited. - 4.
+Members will be reimbursed for travel to and from NCAT sponsored AmeriCorps trainings at the current state rate per mile.
+Members must submit a signed Travel Reimbursement form to their Program Coordinator. - 3.
+All members are expected to wear seat belts at all times while in any moving vehicle being sued to service-related activities, whether they are the driver or a passenger. - 4.
+Use of alcohol, drugs or other substances, including over-the-counter cold or allergy medication that in any way impair driving ability, is prohibited. - 5.
 Use of handheld cell phones while behind the wheel of a moving vehicle being used for service-related activities is strictly prohibited.
-The use of hands-free technology may be warranted in unusual or emergency circumstances. - 5.
-Text messaging while behind the wheel of a moving vehicle is strictly prohibited while driving for service-related purposes. - 6.
-Engaging in distracting activities including, but not limited to, eating, putting on makeup, reading or changing radio stations or music, is also strongly discouraged while driving, even when in slow-moving traffic. - 7.
-All members are expected to follow all driving laws and safety rules, such as adherence to posted speed limits and directional signs, use of turn signals and avoidance of confrontational or offensive behavior, while driving. - 8.
-Members should never allow anyone to ride in any part of the vehicle not specifically intended for passenger use and/or use any seat that does not include a working seat belt. - 9.
-Members must promptly report any accidents to local law enforcement as well as to the NCAT Human Resource office. - 10.
+The use of hands-free technology may be warranted in unusual or emergency circumstances. - 6.
+Text messaging while behind the wheel of a moving vehicle is strictly prohibited while driving for service-related purposes. - 7.
+Engaging in distracting activities including, but not limited to, eating, putting on makeup, reading or changing radio stations or music, is also strongly discouraged while driving, even when in slow-moving traffic. - 8.
+All members are expected to follow all driving laws and safety rules, such as adherence to posted speed limits and directional signs, use of turn signals and avoidance of confrontational or offensive behavior, while driving. - 9.
+Members should never allow anyone to ride in any part of the vehicle not specifically intended for passenger use and/or use any seat that does not include a working seat belt. - 10.
+Members must promptly report any accidents to local law enforcement as well as to the NCAT Human Resource office. - 11.
 Failure to adhere to these policies may result in disciplinary action.